How do you buy a house?

 What happens when your bid is accepted?

 Then comes the legal part.
 You sign the provisional purchase agreement (also known as a model purchase agreement) and agree on the resolutive conditions.
 These include the financing reservation or a structural survey.
-The statutory three-day cooling-off period also starts at this point.
+The statutory three-day cool-off period also starts at this point.

 You then arrange the financing.
 The mortgage must be finalized before the transfer date.
 This means calculating the mortgage, applying for it, and ensuring that everything is ready at the notary's office.
 Do you already have an existing mortgage?
 Then your advisor will check whether it is advantageous to refinance.

 The notary will ultimately proceed with the transfer.
-You sign the deed of transfer and the mortgage deed.
+You sign the deed of transfer and the mortgage did.
 Only then will the purchase price be paid and you will receive the keys to your new home.

 Who helps you when buying a house?